YabusameHoulen/Mottos/STEAM.typ

 #slide()[
   #quoteblock([Blaise Pascal, paraphrased], inset: 0pt)[
     I am writing a long book than usual because there is not enough time to write a short one.
   ]
+  #v(1em)
+  #quoteblock([Hermann Weyl], inset: 0pt)[
+    "Ich kann es nun einmal nicht lassen, in diesem Drama von Mathematik und Physik --- die sich im Dunkeln befruchten, aber von Angesicht zu Angesicht so gerne einander verkennen und verleugnen --- die Rolle des (wie ich genügsam erfuhr, oft unerwünschten) Boten zu spielen."\
+    Hassani's book English version: In this drama of mathematics and physics --- which fertilize each other in the dark, but which prefer to deny and misconstrue each other face to face --- I cannot, however, resist playing the role of a messenger, albeit, as I have abundantly learned, often an unwelcome one.
+  ]

 ]